Finance & Administration Officer - Application Pack

 Dawlish Town Council is an “Admitted Body” to the Local Government Pension Scheme.

-The person appointed will be required to complete a confidential medical declaration form and the appointment may be dependant on the issue of a satisfactory report from the Organisation’s medical adviser if necessary.
+The person appointed will be required to complete a confidential medical declaration form and the appointment may be dependent on the issue of a satisfactory report from the Organisation’s medical adviser if necessary.

 The appointment is subject to a six-month probationary period pending satisfactory service.